AdobeDocs/genstudio.en/help/user-guide/activation/overview.md

 1. Select the asset from [!DNL Content].

 1. Click the **[!UICONTROL Download]** button on the asset's Details pane.
-GenStudio for Performance Marketers begins the download process.
+GenStudio begins the download process.

-The asset is downloaded as an zip file to your local Downloads folder.
+The asset is downloaded as a ZIP file to your local _Downloads_ folder.

 **To activate an approved experience**:

-1. Select the experience from [!DNL Content].
+1. Select the experience from [!DNL Content] > [!DNL Experiences].

 1. Click the **[!UICONTROL Export for activation]** button on the experience's Details pane.
-GenStudio for Performance Marketers displays the **[!UICONTROL Export for activation]** popup and provides two download formats: CSV and HTML.
+GenStudio displays the **[!UICONTROL Export for activation]** popup and provides two download formats: CSV and HTML.
+(Alternatively, you can access the *[!UICONTROL Export for activation]** button from the  )

-1. Select your preferred download format by clicking the **[!UICONTROL Export CVS]** or **[!UICONTROL Export HTML]** button on the popup.
+1. Select your preferred download format by clicking the **[!UICONTROL Export CSV]** or **[!UICONTROL Export HTML]** button on the popup.

 The export process creates a ZIP package in your local _Downloads_ folder.
-This folder name is the same as the GenStudio for Performance Marketers experience name.
+This folder name is the same as the GenStudio experience name.